 What happens when internationally-renowned dance star Nawarra - born in Morocco and based in Leeds - joins forces with top bellydance choreographer and costumier Beverley Smith and both of them discover a shared passion for the folkloric music and dances of the Middle East and North Africa?
 The answer is Funoon - an ongoing project to translate the traditional arts of Arabia and beyond to the theatre stage.

-Bellydance and the other dance forms of the Middle East first began to seriously taught in the UK in the 1970s.
+Bellydance and the other dance forms of the Middle East first began to be seriously taught in the UK in the 1970s.
 Since then the UK has gone on to produce some of the most passionate, articulate, and devoted teachers, students, and performers of Arabic dance, with a small but growing number whose names and talents are known to the worldwide dance community.
-And yet, despite the presence of these dancers for more than half a century bellydance has yet to make any real mark on the national conscience either as pure art or as popular entertainment.
+And yet, despite the presence of these dancers for more than half a century, bellydance has yet to make any real mark on the national conscience either as pure art or as popular entertainment.

 Today bellydance UK seems equally divided into two camps.
 The first belongs to the beautiful cabaret dancers, whether they be established queens of the stage or just about to release their inner princess.
-The second belongs to a curious and empowered fusion of the disenfranchised - the dark, alien, strange, Gothic, excquisite and sinister rebels who somehow go hand-in-hand with the girls who just wanna have fun, whatever the dates on their passports and whatever their inches on the tape measure.
+The second belongs to tribal dance, a curious and empowered fusion of the disenfranchised - the dark, alien, strange, Gothic, exquisite and sinister rebels who somehow go hand-in-hand with the girls who just wanna have fun, whatever the dates on their passports and whatever their inches on the tape measure.
 Troubles in the Middle East, the heartlands of the dance, mean that both past stars and those in their ascendant look to the international festival circuit to find those who will love and rightly praise their artistry, and so they hone their lifetime's learning into brief, trick-filled episodes designed for Western impatience.